AlexanderBertrandLab/gsl1infSensorSelection/Readme.md

 ## Usage

-The software performs sensor selection in the context of GEVD problems where to classes `X1` and `X2` are discriminated.
+The software performs sensor selection in the context of GEVD problems were two classes `X1` and `X2` are discriminated.

-In its most basic usage and given the covariance matrices `R1 = cov(X1)` and `R2 = cov`, the software can be used the optimal subset of `nbGroupToSel` sensors:
+In its most basic usage and given the covariance matrices `R1 = cov(X1)` and `R2 = cov(X2)`, the software can be used the optimal subset of `nbGroupToSel` sensors:

 ```
 gsl1infSensorSelection(R1, R2, nbGroupToSel);
 ```

-The package allows to specify the desired number of eigenvector outputs though the argument `K`:
+The package allows to specify the desired number of eigenvector (filter) outputs though the argument `K`:

 ```
 gsl1infSensorSelection(R1, R2, nbGroupToSel, K);